trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

 Once again, this is very similar to the [web tutorial](https://www.truffleframework.com/tutorials/getting-started-with-drizzle-and-react#write-a-component-to-write-to-the-smart-contract), just with React Native components.

+Add `SetString.js` to the root of your project.

 ```js
 import React from "react";